hashicorp/terraform-website/content/source/docs/plugin/which-sdk.html.md

 that SDKv2 supports the next-generation framework may not support yet.
 These
 include:

+* The ability to validate configurations.
+* The ability to modify plans and force resource recreation.
 * The ability to use sets.
 * The ability to import resources.
 * The ability to use timeouts.